Brandon Petersen: Kaizer Chiefs Star Shares How He Would Earn Bafana Bafana Call Up

 In the current season, the goalkeeper has established himself as a cornerstone of the team’s defence, turning out 23 times and registering an impressive 15 clean sheets.

-Supporters and pundits alike had tipped him for national selection ahead of the Africa Cup of Nations in Morocco earlier this year, but the call-up ultimately did not materialise.
+Supporters and pundits alike had tipped him for national selection ahead of the Africa Cup of Nations in Morocco earlier this year, but the call-up ultimately did not materialise with Hugo Broos sticking with his preferred choices in his squad list.

-Petersen remains confident that consistent performances at club level are the pathway to international recognition, particularly with the FIFA World Cup qualifiers set for June.
+Petersen remains confident that consistent performances at the club level are the pathway to international recognition, particularly with the FIFA World Cup competition set for June, 2026.

 “My main focus is on doing my job for the club — that’s where everything starts,” Petersen said.